RaitoBezarius/garage-admin-sdk-golang/docs/ImportKeyRequest.md

 ### NewImportKeyRequest

-`func NewImportKeyRequest(name string, accessKeyId string, secretAccessKey string, ) *ImportKeyRequest`
+`func NewImportKeyRequest(name NullableString, accessKeyId string, secretAccessKey string, ) *ImportKeyRequest`

 NewImportKeyRequest instantiates a new ImportKeyRequest object This constructor will assign default values to properties that have it defined,